 This is where the magic happens:

-- Wood Cellulose (Fluff Pulp): Helps to spread the urine.
+- Wood Cellulose: Helps to spread the urine.
 Some cheaper diapers might use tissue paper instead of cellulose, which doesn't absorb as well.

 - Super Absorbent Polymer (SAP): This is the star ingredient that can absorb many times its weight in liquid!
 The newest diapers often have a core made completely of SAP, making them thinner and better at absorbing.